Dimension-Free Multimodal Sampling via Preconditioned Annealed Langevin Dynamics: Introduction

 \section{Introduction}

-Classical Langevin dynamics is a standard tool for sampling \cite{parisi1981correlation, roberts1996exponential, roberts1998optimal} and a key ingredient in recent score-based generative models \cite{song2019generative, song2020score}.
+Langevin dynamics is a standard tool for sampling from a given probability distribution \cite{parisi1981correlation,roberts1996exponential,durmus2017nonasymptotic, dalalyan2017theoretical, durmus2019high}.
+Its appeal lies in the fact that it defines a dynamics whose invariant law is the target distribution.
 Its limitations, however, are also well known.
-While it can converge rapidly when the target distribution is strongly log-concave or satisfies suitable isoperimetric inequalities \cite{durmus2019analysis, vempala2019rapid, chewi2025analysis}, its behavior can deteriorate dramatically outside these regimes: for non-strongly log-concave and especially multimodal distributions, its mixing can be extremely slow, and this difficulty typically becomes more severe as the dimension increases \cite{ma2019sampling, schlichting2019poincare, dong2022spectral}.
-Rigorous results confirm such failures in a variety of scenarios, including Bayesian posteriors in nonlinear inverse problems \cite{ bohr2021log, bandeira2023free, nickl2023bayesian}.
+While it can mix rapidly when the target is strongly log-concave or satisfies suitable isoperimetric inequalities \cite{durmus2019analysis,vempala2019rapid,chewi2025analysis}, its performance can deteriorate dramatically outside these regimes, especially for multimodal distributions: transitions between modes may occur only on very long time scales, leading to poor finite-time sampling accuracy, and this difficulty typically becomes more severe as the dimension increases \cite{ma2019sampling,schlichting2019poincare,dong2022spectral}.
+Rigorous results document such failures in a variety of settings, including Bayesian posteriors arising from nonlinear inverse problems \cite{bohr2021log,bandeira2023free,nickl2023bayesian}.